HsiangHung/Machine_Learning_Note/Ensemble/Boosting/README.md

 ## 2. AdaBoost

 On the other hand, adaptive boosting **changes sample distribution** by **modifying the weights** attached to each of the instances at each iteration.
 It increases the weights of the wrongly predicted instances and decreases the ones of the correctly predicted instances.
-The weak learner thus focuses more on the difficult instances [[Quora-2]][What is the difference between gradient boosting and adaboost?].
+The weak learner thus focuses more on the difficult instances [[Quora: What is the difference between gradient boosting and adaboost?]][What is the difference between gradient boosting and adaboost?].

 On the other hand, gradient boosting doesn’t modify the sample distribution.

 ## 3. XGBoost

 XGBoost (Chen) was developed to put this on a more formal footing.
 In XGBoost the size of the tree and the magnitude of the weights are controlled by standard regularization parameters.
 This leads to a ‘mostly’ parameter-free optimization routine.
 In theory that is, as in practice a plethora of parameters are used, still to control the size and shape of the trees.
-Regularization did however prove to be very powerful and made the algorithm much more robust [[Quora-3]][What is the difference between eXtreme Gradient Boosting (XGBoost), AdaBoost, and Gradient Boosting?], [[Gabriel Tseng]][Gradient Boosting and XGBoost] and [the stackexchange blog](https://datascience.stackexchange.com/questions/16904/gbm-vs-xgboost-key-differences#:~:text=Quote%20from%20the%20author%20of,which%20gives%20it%20better%20performance.).
+Regularization did however prove to be very powerful and made the algorithm much more robust [[Quora: What is the difference between eXtreme Gradient Boosting (XGBoost), AdaBoost, and Gradient Boosting?]][What is the difference between eXtreme Gradient Boosting (XGBoost), AdaBoost, and Gradient Boosting?], [[Gabriel Tseng]][Gradient Boosting and XGBoost] and [the stackexchange blog](https://datascience.stackexchange.com/questions/16904/gbm-vs-xgboost-key-differences#:~:text=Quote%20from%20the%20author%20of,which%20gives%20it%20better%20performance.).

 ## 4. LightGBM

-LightGBM (LGBM) model is a relatively newer model.
-Rather than level-wise tree growth in regular decision tree algorithms (credit from [here](https://github.com/Microsoft/LightGBM/blob/master/docs/)),
+LightGBM (LGBM) model is a relatively new model.
+Rather than **level-wise** tree growth in regular decision tree algorithms (credit from [here](https://github.com/Microsoft/LightGBM/blob/master/docs/)),

 ![level_wise](images/level-wise.png)

-LGBM is leaf-wise tree growth,
+LGBM is **leaf-wise** tree growth,

 ![leaf_wise](images/leaf-wise.png)

 which shows faster performance [[Analytics Vidhya]][Which algorithm takes the crown: Light GBM vs XGBOOST?], [[Harry Moreno]][Gradient Boosting Decision trees: XGBoost vs LightGBM (and catboost)], [[Aman Cyberia]][Good summary of XGBoost vs CatBoost vs LightGBM], [[Sai Nikhilesh Kasturi]][XGBOOST vs LightGBM: Which algorithm wins the race !!!], [[Alvira Swalin]][CatBoost vs. Light GBM vs. XGBoost], [[Jason Brownlee]][Gradient Boosting with Scikit-Learn, XGBoost, LightGBM, and CatBoost], [[Github]][Github: LGBM].
 Leaf-wise algorithms tend to achieve lower loss than level-wise algorithms.
-However, Leaf-wise may cause over-fitting when #data is small, so LightGBM includes the max_depth parameter to limit tree depth.
+However, Leaf-wise may cause over-fitting when the data size is small, so LightGBM includes the max_depth parameter to limit tree depth.

 Another good introduction blogs are given by [[Andrich van Wyk]][An Overview of LightGBM] and [[Neptune.ai]][Understanding LightGBM Parameters (and How to Tune Them)].
 The model API can be found [here](https://lightgbm.readthedocs.io/en/latest/Python-Intro.html) as well as [the model hyperparameter list](https://lightgbm.readthedocs.io/en/latest/Parameters.html).
 How to avoid overfitting in LGBM?
 The guide page and [[Andrich van Wyk] An Overview of LightGBM] show how to [tune hyperparameter](https://lightgbm.readthedocs.io/en/latest/Parameters-Tuning.html).
 The summary includes: